PO2 Timothy Birckhead

 Timothy Birckhead enlisted in the Navy shortly after graduating from the Bodine High School for International Affairs in Philadelphia in 2000.
 After serving three years and sailing overseas on the USS Iwo Jima as an air-launched weapons technician, Navy PO2 Birckhead knew he had found a career he loved, and extended his tour of duty.

 During his second tour in 2006, Timothy began experiencing pain and weakness in his legs, making walking and running difficult.
 After consulting with the Navy’s medical unit and weeks of physical therapy, he found no relief or improvement.
 As a former athlete in high school and a runner on the track team, PO2 Birckhead knew that his health was failing when he was not able to pass the Navy’s physical readiness test.
 Sadly, in October 2007, Timothy was forced to separate from the Navy, relinquishing the job and teammates he had come to love so much over his seven years of service.

 In October 2009, two years after Timothy’s military separation, doctors eventually diagnosed him with Hereditary Neuropathy with Liability to Pressure Palsies (HNPP), a condition that affects the sensory and motor nerves.
 Tim’s case is progressive, and he now has increasing weakness and atrophy in his limbs.

-Currently he lives with his mother, Gloria, his primary caretaker, in his specially adapted Homes For Our Troops home.
+Timothy lives with his mother, Gloria, his primary caretaker, in his specially adapted Homes For Our Troops home.
 Although Gloria says it was heartbreaking to watch Tim’s health decline, she says her son inspired her every day with his positive attitude and perseverance.
 “This home gives Tim quality of life beyond measure,” says Gloria.
-“It will be a blessing for him to do things on his own and set goals.”
+“It is a blessing for him to do things on his own and set goals.”